adreasnow/comp-chem-scripts/README.md

 ## `visualise_neb.py`
 This does exactly what it says, it takes an ORCA NEB `.interp` file and plots it in a nice neat way that doesn't rely on interpolation through spline fitting.

+## `chkoptenergy.py`
+Takes the output from an ORCA/Psi4/Gaussian opt job and plots the energy so that you you can see the optimiser progress.